cncf/tag-app-delivery/platform-as-a-product/platform-engineer-interview-script.md

 - How often do you revisit your priorities?  (**Nudge**: When was your last planning meeting?)
 - How would another team or a platform user know what you're working on? (**Nudge**: do they have a roadmap?)

-## Feedback
+## Communication
-- Do you collect feedback from platform users?
+- How do you communicate platform changes to users? (**Nudge**: newsletters, website, feedback groups, etc)
-- When was the last time?
+- What forms of help are available to users when adopting your platform? (**Nudge**: docs (quickstart, howto, knowledgebase), videos, slack, roadshows, etc)
-- What form did the feedback take? (**Nudge**: surveys, interviews, etc…)
+- How often do you collect feedback from platform users and what format(s) do you use? (**Nudge**: surveys, interviews, etc…)
 - What did you do with the collected feedback? (**Nudge**: was there any synthesis to get insights?
 Did those insights shape prioritization?)

 ## Platform Success